naa986/wp-paypal/wp-paypal/readme.txt

 * Sell products or services using PayPal
 * Create PayPal buttons on the fly in a post/page using shortcodes
-* Accept once off payments or recurring payments
+* Accept once off payments
+* Accept recurring subscription payments
 * Accept donations from users
 * Allow users to add multiple items to the shopping cart and checkout
 * View or Manage orders received via PayPal buttons from your WordPress admin dashboard
 * Quick settings configurations
 * Enable debug to troubleshoot various issues (e.g. orders not getting updated)
+* Open PayPal log to see how IPN (Instant Payment Notification) is being received from PayPal
+* Accept debit or credit card payments
+* Pay with PayPal balance
+* Pay with a bank account
+* Pay with PayPal Credit (Pay later, Pay over time)
+* Pay with PayPal credit or debit cards
-* Accept subscriptions on a daily, weekly, monthly or yearly basis
+* Accept recurring subscription payments on a daily, weekly, monthly or yearly basis
 * Sell items with different variation options (e.g. size, color, price)
 * Switch your store to PayPal sandbox mode for testing
 * Compatible with the latest version of WordPress
 * Compatible with any WordPress theme
 * Sell in any currency supported by PayPal
-* Accept recurring payments/subscriptions
 * Charge shipping on your products or services
 * Charge tax on your products or services
+* Send a purchase confirmation email to your customer after a transaction
+* Send a sale notification email to one or more recipients (e.g. the seller) after a transaction

 === WP PayPal Extensions ===